zenml-io/zenml/examples/custom_code_deployment/README.md

 * a KServe model deployer
 * a local secret manager used to store the credentials needed by KServe to access the GCP artifact store
-* a GCP container registry used to store the custom docker images used by the KServe model deployer
+* a GCP container registry used to store the custom Docker images used by the KServe model deployer

-To have access to the GCP artifact store from your local workstation, the gcloud client needs to be properly set up locally.
+To have access to the GCP artifact store from your local workstation, the `gcloud` (CLI) client needs to be properly set up locally.

 In addition to the stack components, KServe must be installed in a Kubernetes cluster that is locally accessible through a Kubernetes configuration